Jet It CEO slams HondaJet support, reliability as ‘shocking,’ ‘disappointing,’ ‘grossly inadequate’

 Again there were no injuries, and reports indicate no damage, but it’s not clear if and when the aircraft returned to service.

-Of the impacted tails, Gonzalez says, “We did not include those aircraft into the numbers provided (to owners).”
+Gonzalez says of the impacted tails, “We did not include those aircraft in the numbers provided (to owners).”

 Related Articles